0xDeepanshu/solanax402/QWEN.md

 - USDC on Solana devnet is used for payment processing
 - The application requires proper environment variables for treasury wallet and base URL
 - The `yourBusinessLogic` function needs to be implemented to complete the API functionality
+- The application integrates with Thirdweb for additional blockchain functionality
+- Wallet connection is required for the payment flow to work properly